-This easy Sour Cream Chocolate Chip Coffee Cake has a delicious cinnamon sugar swirl inside and a sweet glaze on top.
+The Best Sour Cream Coffee Cake has a delicious cinnamon sugar swirl, chocolate chips, and a sweet glaze on top.
 Great breakfast cake to go with your morning coffee.

 (photos updated March 2018)